ngfk/ts-redux/README.md

 The first entry in the mapping above represents an action with `TODO_ADD` as its type and a payload which holds an `id` and some `text`.
 Note that in order to combine mappings into a single larger mapping we can create an interface which extends the sub-mappings.

 ### 3. Create reducers
 With the state and the actions defined we can create our reducers.
 TS-Redux provides a ReducerBuilder to enforce type safety.
 The reducer builder takes the state/sub-state type and the corresponding action mapping.
-With this information the ReducerBuilder knows which types are available and what the corresponding payload is.
+With this information the builder knows which types are available and what the corresponding payload is.

 ```typescript
 const todosReducer = new ReducerBuilder<Todo[], TodoActions>()